ginobean/clean-cobol/README.md

 ## SUMMARY

-*clean-cobol.py* is a filter program that converts sentence structured COBOL code into code block structured COBOL code, thus improving maintainability of existing COBOL code going forwards.
+*clean-cobol.py* is a filter program that *refactors* sentence structured COBOL code into code block structured COBOL code, thus improving maintainability of existing COBOL code going forwards.
 It heuristically examines indent levels to figure out where code blocks